sparsh821/full_Stack/README.md

 Created a simple page with a button — the script logs a message when the page loads and another when the button is clicked.

 > Next Goal
-Deepen my JS knowledge — focusing on operators, conditionals, and writing reusable functions.hi
+Deepen my JS knowledge — focusing on operators, conditionals, and writing reusable functions.